 It is also Local Policy.

 In Bristol the Local Plan starts with the Core Strategy which is the main policy document.
 The Sites Allocations document and Development Management Policies give more detailed policy and further documents are in production to set policy for development in the Central area of Bristol for instance.
 The Local Plan is under review.
-Read more here
+Consultation on the emerging plan is scheduled for Autumn 2022 Read more here

 Under the Localism Act 2011, a Neighbourhood Development Plan which has been passed at referendum also becomes neighbourhood policy.